Gichure/react-dapp/README.md

-# Getting Started with Create React App
+# A Full Stack dApps with React, Ethers.js, Solidity, and Hardhat

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an example of smart contracts development with Ethereum.
+It encompases the best stack for building full stack dApps with Solidity

 ## Available Scripts